carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 ![Amsterdam true color overview](../fig/E06-04-overview-plot-true-color.png)

 > ## Exercise: set the plotting aspect ratio
-> The true color image we visualized is a little bit streched.
+> The true-color image we visualized is a little bit stretched.
 Can you visualize it with the right aspect?
 You can use the [Documentation](https://xarray.pydata.org/en/stable/generated/xarray.DataArray.plot.imshow.html) of `DataArray.plot.imshow()` for help.
 >
 >> ## Answers
 >> Since we know the height/width ratio is 1:1 (telling from the shape `(3, 343, 343)`), we can set the size of the image and force its ratio to be 1.
-For example, we can force the size to be 5 inch, and set `aspect=1`.
+For example, we can force the size to be 5 inches, and set `aspect=1`.
 >> ~~~
 >> raster_ams_overview.plot.imshow(size=5, aspect=1)
 >> ~~~